 Literary Agent and Partner at The Talbot Fortune Agency, John Talbot is proud of what he can offer his clients.
 In this interview he tells us why being an agent is exciting work, why you should always treat each book like it’s your first book, and about the single best way to impress an editor.

-What is your job title at your agency, and can you tell us why you might be the best agent in the universe?Literary Agent and Partner, The Talbot Fortune Agency LLC.
-Would never claim to be the best in the universe but can claim to be a great match, and yes, sometimes the absolute best representative, for the clients who choose to work with me and with the agency.
-Why?
 20+ years in commercial book publishing, half that time as an editor and half as an agent, give me the experience and vision to help clients manage careers for the long haul.
 I also share my decision-making responsibilities with partner Gail Fortune and our sub rights representative Eileen Laverty, both of whom have similar publishing backgrounds.
 The needs of each client are different and I try to be responsive to each on an individual basis.
 Likewise I enjoy delivering to editors and sub rights contacts books they can fall in love with, written by clients who take pride in their professionalism.
 Sometimes what a client needs most to thrive is simply highlighted information, good advice, and a connection with the right editor.
 Sometimes they need more than that, and sometimes less; a good agent should know when to step in and when to back off.
-My job is to be an advisor and mediator, to be professional and yet personal with my service, to get the best writing out of my clients, and, most importantly, to convey my passion for their work to our friends on the other side of the desk -- then get the best deals possible.
-I have plucked “ready made” bestsellers from the slush pile, and I have developed projects from scratch that have earned large advances and significant royalties for my clients.
+My job is to be an advisor and mediator, to be professional and yet personal with my service, to get the best writing out of my clients, and, most importantly, to convey my passion for their work to our friends on the other side of the desk — then get the best deals possible.
+I have plucked “ready made” bestsellers from the slush pile, and I have developed projects from scratch that have earned large advances, great reviews, and significant royalties for my clients.
 No day is ever the same in this business: experience, judgment, flexibility, contacts, and long-term relationships are crucial.
-Yet on any given day a sparkling new discovery can land in my in-box and turn everything deliciously upside down.
+Yet on any given day an exhilerating new discovery can land in my in-box and turn everything upside down.
 That’s why I love this business.
-Are you psyched about new digital tech like the Kindle and other ebook readers?
-I love the new technologies.
-On any given day I'll read from a hardcover, a paperback, my computer, my iPhone, my Kindle, and hard copy manuscripts.
-Multiple platforms expand the overall marketplace, they put words in more places and in front of more eyeballs.
-As an agent, you just want to make sure your clients are getting compensated properly for these platforms.
-Unfortunately also, piracy has become a problem that the entire industry must work to address.
-What kinds of books are likely to get published?
-What do editors want to work on right now?</